Selvam-DG/Machine_Learning_Techniques/Linear_Regression/README.md

 - Balancing the dataset to the same scale is regularisation
 - Regularisation is used to remove overfitting or underfitting problem
 - used to avoid overfitting(high variance) and underfitting(high bias) problems
-- L2-Regularisation = Lasso (High value) _ Overfit problem
+- L2-Regularisation = Lasso (High value) - Overfit problem (i.e the training accuracy is more and test accuracy is less )
-- L1-Regularisation = Ridge (Low value) - underfit problem
+- L1-Regularisation = Ridge (Low value) - underfit problem (i.e, training accuracy and test accuracy both are less than 50% )
 - L1 + L2 - regularisation = ElasticNet

 ### Measurement to find data accuracy in Data Science